TriBITSPub/TriBITS/CONTRIBUTING.md

 <a name="process_create_pull_request"/>

-2. **Create Pull-Request:** After the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer should create a Pull-Request performing the following steps:
+2. **Create Pull-Request:** After the concept/plan for the proposed change is approved in the GitHub Issue by the TriBITS Maintainer, then the TriBITS Developer should create a Pull-Request performing the following steps:
-    * **Create a topic/feature branch** using a descriptive name containing the Issue ID (e.g. `123-some-great-feature`),
+    1. **Create a topic/feature branch** using a descriptive name containing the Issue ID (e.g. `123-some-great-feature`),
-    * **Create commits with logs messages referencing the Issue ID** (e.g. `fix that thing (#123)`),
+    2. **Create commits with logs messages referencing the Issue ID** (e.g. `fix that thing (#123)`),
-    * **Issue a pull-request (PR)** by [pushing the topic branch to your fork](https://help.github.com/articles/pushing-to-a-remote/) and then [creating the pull request](https://help.github.com/articles/creating-a-pull-request/).
+    3. **Issue a pull-request (PR)** by [pushing the topic branch to your fork](https://help.github.com/articles/pushing-to-a-remote/) and then [creating the pull request](https://help.github.com/articles/creating-a-pull-request/) against the 'master' branch of the main TriBITS GitHub repository.
-    * The **changes in the PR will automatically be tested** using [Travis CI](https://travis-ci.org/TriBITSPub/TriBITS).
+    4. The **changes in the PR will automatically be tested** using [GitHub Actions](https://github.com/TriBITSPub/TriBITS/wiki/TriBITS-CDash-Dashboard#github-actions-pull-request-testing).
 Also, the PR allows for a well managed code review (comments for each line of the change, for example).
 The pull request should then reference the original GitHub Issue in a comment  (i.e. `Addressess #123`).
-(NOTE: A partial set of changes is just fine in the PR, just enough to start the code review process.)
+(NOTE: A partial set of changes in a PR is fine to open it, just enough to start the code review process.)
-    * **NOTE:** The TriBITS Maintainers should be given push access to the topic-branch used to create the PR.
+    5. **NOTE:** The TriBITS Maintainers should be given push access to the topic-branch used to create the PR.
 That way, the contributors, TriBITS Developers and the TriBITS Maintainer can all push new commits to that branch in a more collaborative way and have the PR Issue get updated automatically.

 <a name="process_code_review"/>

+3. **Perform Code Review:**
+   1. The TriBITS Maintainer moves the PR to the "In Review" column to the [appropriate Kanban Project Board](https://github.com/TriBITSPub/TriBITS/projects?type=beta) and  assigsn the PR one or more TriBITS Reviewers **and** assign thesm to the PR Reviewers list.
+(The TriBITS Maintainer should
+   2. When the TriBITS Reviewer accepts the review and starts the review, they must add a comment to the PR stating "I accept the review" and/or "I am starting my review" to notifiy those subscribed to the PR.
-3. **Perform Code Review:** A code review process is performed by the TriBITS Maintainer and continued changes are made by the TriBITS Developer and comments are added to the new PR or the original Issue (whatever makes sense but usually comments specific to changes should be added to the PR while more general comments not specific to the PR should go into the associated GitHub Issue).
-New updates to the branch can be pushed by the TriBITS Developer as changes are made to address issues with the changes.
+   3. A code review process is performed by the TriBITS Reviewers, continued changes are made by the TriBITS Developer to address feedback, and comments are added to the PR or the original Issue to drive the completion of the PR (whatever makes sense, but usually comments specific to the changes should be added to the PR while more general comments not specific to the PR should go into the associated GitHub Issue).
+New updates to the PR branch can be pushed by the TriBITS Developer as changes are made to address feedback.
+Each TriBITS Reviewer must post their offical PR review (using the GitHub PR review feature, not as a single comment).

 <a name="process_accept_pull_request"/>

-4. **Accept Pull-Request:** The TriBITS maintainer will then either accept the PR (by optionally rebasing and merging the branch to main development branch) or will state what further issues must be resolved before the change can be incorporated.
+4. **Accept Pull-Request:**
+   1. The TriBITS Maintainer will then either accept the PR (by optionally rebasing and merging the branch to main development branch) or will state what further issues must be resolved before the change can be incorporated.
+   2. If the TriBITS Maintainer accepts the PR, they merge the PR

-**NOTE:** Very simple changes can be attached to a GitHub Issue which are generated using `git format-patch` but the above process involving pull requests is preferred.
+**NOTE:** Very simple changes can be attached to a GitHub Issue generated using `git format-patch` but the above process involving PRs is preferred.

 **NOTE:** The above process is just a suggested process.
 What is important are the [requirements](#requirements) listed above.